afsalthaj/fp-generator/datagen_why.md

 At this point, we are convinced with following points.

 - Streaming is a right approach.
 It is lazy and gels well with co-recursion.
-- A Stream return instead of a unit return resulted in easier composition.
+- A return type of `Stream` instead of a return type of `Unit` made us capable to compose generations !

 With this, we have a nice data generation function that handles `state`, `compositions` and `terminations`.